ragutislt/adainius.github.io/blog/visual-software-development.md

 1. As it is still an abstraction over regular code, inevitably you do lose some flexibility, same as what happens when passing from assembly to C or from C to Java.
 1. Given that the 'visual' model needs to be translated to machine-runnable code, it will be slower to run. (though I suspect there are many optimizations in Mendix to make it as fast as possible)
 1. As of 2024, low-code community is not that big compared to the big programming languages, so you might not get help soon if you need it.
+<br/>For Mendix, there is the Mendix forum and the marketplace, where you can find many third-party addons, but apart from that there is not much else.
 1. It might be easier to do static code analysis.
 <br/>This depends on the low-code platform.
 With some, if there is no textual representation of the flow, it will be more difficult to develop tools that analyse it. (this might change with AI but it will take time)